exanauts/ExaPF.jl/docs/src/quickstart.md

 ### How to deport the computation on the GPU?

-Now, what if we want to deport the resolution on the GPU?
+Now, how could we deport the resolution on the GPU?
 The procedure looks exactly the same.
 It suffices to initiate a new `PolarForm` object, but on the GPU:
 ```julia-repl
 julia> polar_gpu = PolarForm(pf, CUDADevice())

 ```
-`polar_gpu` will load all the structure it needs on the GPU, to avoid unnecessary movements between the host and the GPU.
+`polar_gpu` will load all the structures it needs on the GPU, to avoid unnecessary movements between the host and the device.
 We could load the other structures directly on the GPU with:
 ```julia-repl
 julia> physical_state_gpu = get(polar, PhysicalState())